 - 6. Wait briefly while the Device recharges your T-money Card.
 Once the card is recharged, check its pre-/post-recharge balance.

 Transportation Cards: M-PASS (Multiple Journeys)

-Metropolitan Pass or M-Pass is a transportation card offering limited rides (up to 20 rides per day) in the Seoul Metropolitan City area, including Seoul Subway Lines 1-9, Incheon Metro, Airport Metro Commuter (except Airport Railroad Express) and Seoul bus.
+Metropolitan Pass or M-Pass is a transportation card offering limited rides (up to 20 rides per day) on subways in the Seoul Metropolitan City area, including Seoul Subway Lines 1-9, Incheon Metro, and Airport Metro Commuter (except Airport Railroad Express).

 M-Passes are available for purchase at Seoul Travel Information Centers (I-Tour Seoul Centers) in Incheon International Airport Passenger Terminal.
 When buying an M-Pass, you must pay a refundable deposit of 4,500 won, and a non-refundable service charge of 500 won.
 Also, you will receive discount coupons for admission to popular tourist attractions.
 The deposit as well as any remaining T-money balance on the M-Pass is refunded when you return it to any of the I-Tour Seoul Centers.

 - * Additional charge of 5,000 (Deposit 4,500 won; Service charge 500 won)

 - * Discount coupons (Admission to N Seoul Tower, Chongdong Theater, Lotte World)

 - • M-Pass Sales Locations